 But what now?
 Though the second train was still steaming the last he saw of it, it's possible that the driver saw Killick's red flag but didn't have time to react before the train went into the tunnel.
 Killick doesn't know whether he saw it or not.
 And he can't ask Brown how many trains have come out of the other end.
 The only question available to him is 'Is tunnel clear?'
 He sends it.

 At the north end of the tunnel Signalman Brown is puzzled.
 He has received in quick succession the messages 'Train in tunnel,' 'Train in tunnel' again, and 'Is tunnel clear?'
 What's going on?
 It doesn't occur to him that there are two trains in the tunnel at the same time.
 There's a signal, and Killick with his flags, at the other end to prevent that.
-Maybe the second 'Tunnel clear' message was a mistake.
+Maybe the second 'Train in tunnel' message was a mistake.

 So when, almost as soon as he has received that third message, a train comes out of the tunnel and steams past his box, he replies to Killick's enquiry with 'Tunnel clear.'